ton-community/ton-docs/docs/develop/smart-contracts/environment/ide-plugins.md

 ## Neovim

-To enable syntax highlighting in Neovim, simply follow the installation instructions provided in the [nvim-treesitter quickstart guide](https://github.com/nvim-treesitter/nvim-treesitter#quickstart).
+To enable syntax highlighting in Neovim, follow the installation instructions in the [nvim-treesitter quickstart guide](https://github.com/nvim-treesitter/nvim-treesitter#quickstart).